 It’s no mystery, profitability in the restaurant business is always a challenge.
 Does the phase “feast or famine” come to mind?
-Owning and operating a restaurant can be a risky business, but for the savviest entrepreneurs, here are a few tips regarding tactics to implement that will, hopefully, improve your chances of success and profitability as well as your restaurant’s bottom line.
+Owning and operating a restaurant can be a risky business, but for the savviest entrepreneurs, here are a few tips and tactics to implement that will, hopefully, improve your chances of success and profitability as well as your restaurant’s bottom line.

 What leaves customers raving about their dining experience, bringing them back time after time?
 The food, yes, but arguably even more important – the server.
 Have you ever left a restaurant feeling absolutely elated because you ate an incredible meal, and had a hilarious conversation with your server?
 Or perhaps you were a tourist and your server let you in on some insider information on the best parts of town.
 Whatever the connection may have been about, it changed the entire experience.
 Your restaurant should have this, and it can, if you hire highly personable people, and find ways to reward them for a job well done.

 Easily Navigable Website